heroku/terraform-provider-heroku/docs/resources/app.md

    at by default.
 * `heroku_hostname` - A hostname for the Heroku application, suitable for pointing DNS records.
-* `all_config_vars` - A map of all of the configuration variables that exist for the app, containing both those set by Terraform and those set externally.
+* `all_config_vars` - A map of all configuration variables that exist for the app, containing both those set by Terraform and those set externally.
 (These are treated as "sensitive" so that their values are redacted in console output.)
+This attribute is not set in state if the `provider` attribute `set_app_all_config_vars_in_state` is `false`.
 * `uuid` - The unique UUID of the Heroku app. **NOTE:** Use this for `null_resource` triggers.

 ## Import